panva/node-oidc-provider/docs/README.md

 [Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) - JWT UserInfo Endpoint Responses

-Enables the userinfo to optionally return signed and/or encrypted JWTs, also enables the relevant client metadata for setting up signing and/or encryption
+Enables the userinfo to optionally return signed and/or encrypted JWTs, also enables the relevant client metadata for setting up signing and/or encryption.

 _**default value**_: